m3ccanico/blog/001-Monitor-LXC.md

 ## Telegraf

 Telegraf has a cgroup plugin that can read specific values and write the results to InfluxDB.
-However, Telegraf is not very flexible in they way the data is written.
-For example, Telegraf will tag the values with the whole path (e.g. `/sys/fs/cgroup/cpu/lxc/cntr01/cpuacct.stat`) which makes legends in corresponding graphs (e.g. in Grafana) harder to read.
+However, the cgroup plugin is not very flexible in the way the data is written.
+For example, it will tag the values with the whole path (e.g. `/sys/fs/cgroup/cpu/lxc/cntr01/cpuacct.stat`) which makes legends in corresponding graphs (e.g. in Grafana) harder to read.

 ## LXD REST API

-An other option is offered by LXD itself.
+Another option is offered by LXD itself.
 The daemon has a [REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md#10containersnamestate) that provides access to CPU, disk, and memory usage.
 It also provides the current interface counters.
 There are existing API clients for Go and Python ([pylxd](https://github.com/lxc/pylxd)).

 During my test, I've found that pylxd didn't implement the state API.
-Furhter, I've found that the state API didn't returned the correct CPU counters.
+Further, I've found that the state API didn't returned the correct CPU counters.

 # Design